MikroElektronika/mikrosdk_click_v2/clicks/hbridge3/README.md

 \mainpage Main Page

 ---
-# H Bridge 3 click
+# H Bridge 3 Click

 H-Bridge 3 Click is designed for the control of small DC motors and inductive loads, it features TLE9201SG a general purpose 6A H-Bridge perfectly suited for industrial and automotive applications.
 This IC meets the harsh automotive environmental conditions and it is qualified in accordance with the AEC-Q100 standard, also has set of features such as the short circuit and over-temperature protection, under-voltage protection, detailed SPI diagnosis or simple error flag and fully 3.3/5.5V compatible logic inputs.